Configuration

 If only the output projection is specified, then the input coordinate system will be inferred from the file headers.
 If no coordinate system information can be found for a given file, then this file will not be inserted.

-{ "reprojection": { "out": "EPSG:3857" } }
+{ "reprojection": { "in": "EPSG:26915", "out": "EPSG:3857" } }

 An input SRS may also be specified, which will be overridden by SRS information determined from file headers.